Our History and Activities

 The RAS Annual General Meeting is held on the 4th Monday in February each year at the Randwick Literary Institute 60 Clovelly Rd, Randwick.

 There are four General Meetings held each year at the Randwick Literary Institute 60 Clovelly Rd, Randwick.
-General Meetings for 2019 will be held at 10.30am on Mondays 24th June and 23th September; and the final General Meeting for the year will be held on 9th December, which is followed by a Christmas luncheon.
+General Meetings for 2020 will be held in June, September; and the final General Meeting for the year will be held in December, which is followed by a Christmas luncheon.

 The AGM is always held on the fourth Monday in February, and the date for membership renewal is the last day of February each year.
 All members are encouraged to attend the Art Society meetings.